 If your child is having surgery or a procedure at Children's Colorado, an anesthesia provider will be with him or her for the duration of the surgery/procedure, continuously monitoring your child’s heartbeat, blood pressure and oxygen levels.
 Your child will receive anesthesia for the entire procedure, maximizing their safety and comfort.
 Depending on the type of surgery/procedure, your anesthesia team may speak with you about different types of anesthesia, such as a general, epidural or a nerve block.

-The Anesthesiology Department at Children's Colorado is made up of a multidisciplinary team of highly trained pediatric anesthesia experts.
-Our team carries out more than 27,000 anesthetic procedures per year, specializing in the unique needs of children undergoing surgical, diagnostic and therapeutic procedures.
+The Division of Pediatric Anesthesiology Department is made up of a multidisciplinary team of highly trained pediatric anesthesia experts.
+Our team carries out more than 32,000 anesthetic procedures per year, specializing in the unique needs of children undergoing surgical, diagnostic and therapeutic procedures.

-The Department of Anesthesiology conducts ongoing clinical and non-clinical research to provide innovative anesthesia care for children.
+The Division of Anesthesiology conducts ongoing clinical and non-clinical research to provide innovative anesthesia care for children.
 We have multiple clinical research studies for which your child may qualify.

 A research assistant may talk to you about your child participating in one of our active studies.
 All research studies are carefully reviewed and approved by The Colorado Multiple Institutional Review Board.
 Our goal is to identify new, safe anesthetic care strategies to maximize comfort and improved outcomes for children.